bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 #### Advanced Git commands

 Git worklow offers a lot of other features that are not directly integrated in Bonita Studio.
 You can still use them using the command line interface ([available here](https://git-scm.com/download/)).
 To retrieve the location of your repository on your filesystem go to <bonita_studio_install_dir>/workspace/<name_of_the_repository>.

+#### Troubleshooting

+* **My git history view is empty:** The history view is based on the current selection or the active editor.
+Sometimes you can manage to open the history view without having any active editor and a selection null -> the history view doesn't display anything.
+Just open a diagram for example and then re-open your history view.

 ### SVN